8 Reasons Why Your Wound Won’t Heal

 8. Venous Leg Ulcers

 Venous leg ulcers happen when a wound on your leg is slow to heal.
-Many times, the ulcers occur because of poor circulation in the veins of the legs.
+Many times, ulcers occur because of poor circulation in the veins of the legs.

 Since the legs need a good push to get blood circulation back up to the heart, blood might tend to pool in the legs.
 In turn, the pressure can weaken the surrounding skin, causing problems with wounds and their healing.
 Venous leg ulcers often happen in bony areas like the ankles.